PrincetonLIPS/lipsutils/docs/cluster-utils/slurm.rst

        if args.task_id >= args.num_tasks:
            raise ValueError(f"Got {args.task_id=} but {args.num_tasks=}")

-       step_sizes: np.ndarray = np.logspace(-6, -2, num=50)
+       step_sizes: np.ndarray = np.logspace(-6, -2, num=args.num_tasks)
        train_net(step_sizes[args.task_id])

    if __name__=="__main__":
       args = parser.parse_args()
       main(args)

-We use the provided task id determine which step size to train the network with.
+We use the provided task id determine which step size to train the network with, and have resolution that depends on how many tasks we are able to launch in total.
 The launch script could look as follows:

 .. code-block:: console